 It took me a long time to decide whether I could name this post Best things to do in London with kids.
 There is simply so much to do in London with children that no list could possibly ever include all of them.
-It’s also a complete coincidence I have selected a nice round number of 10 things to do in London.
-It could have easily been 17 or more if we had another three days on our recent visit to London with our boys.
+It’s also a complete coincidence that I selected 12 things to do in London with kids.
+It could have easily been 17 or more if we had more time on our recent visit to London with our children…

 What you will choose to see and do in London with your family will depend on the age of your kids, your interests (and those of your kids), your budget, time of the year, duration of your visit, queues at the major attractions, and even the weather…

 We visited London for three full days in spring and had amazing weather all the time.
 Therefore, we limited our time indoors to the hottest hours of the day and only visited indoor attractions that were very high on our list.
 This list shows what we chose to do in London with our three boys (age 6-8).
 I hope it will be a good source of inspiration for your family trip to London.

 I asked my kids to sort this list of London landmarks and activities based on what they enjoyed the most.
 It wasn’t easy to do as we visited so many places, one more impressive than the other.
 My boys really couldn’t say what they liked best or second best, and there wasn’t one single activity they didn’t enjoy.

 So in random order this is our selection of the best things to see and do in London with kids.
 For a different perspective, I also included a short kids’ commentary for each of the attractions.